 The Stanley Thompson Course winds along the Bow River under the snow-capped peaks of Sulphur Mountain and Mount Rundle.
 In 1989, Fairmont Banff Springs’ Thompson Course was complemented with the construction of the Tunnel Mountain Course, an adjoining nine-hole, par 36 course designed by Cornish and Robinson.

-When booking this once-in-a-lifetime trip, ask the golf pro shop about the club’s heritage golf experience.
+Ask the golf pro shop about the club’s heritage golf experience when booking this once-in-a-lifetime trip.
 In addition, the resort occasionally facilitates a unique opportunity for any golfer wishing to take a step back in time and experience golf like it was in the late 1930s, assigning caddies and forecaddies dressed in period clothing, the opportunity to rent hickory golf clubs, and education on the history of golf in Banff.

 8. Fairmont Le Manoir Richelieu (1899) Charlevoix, Quebec, Canada